 Carefully turn the endoskeleton over, and push the four pegs of the Pelvic Plate into these matching holes of the pelvis.

 This should only need to be pushed into place; no glue required:

 With this issue complete, the T800 is almost too big for my work table!

 Look at our T-800 now, it just keeps getting bigger!
 I was storing him in a large plastic bin, but he no longer fits in there.
 Oh, the problems of large-scale model builds, right?
 The next group of issues finish up the pelvic details and start adding components for the hip joints and legs.
-As for materials, the Connection Plate is metal and the Pelvic Plate is plastic.

 Issue 51 – Pelvic Plate, Hip Socket, Muscle Connector